Workflow-Manager-admin/digital-doppelg-nger-107862-5b1db8b4/internet_ego_mirror_frontend/free_public_trivia_apis_summary.md

 - **jService (www.jservice.io):**
   Large Jeopardy! question database; has some quirky topics/categories (US-centric).
 No API key.
+  - **TV/Show-Specific Note:** Sometimes there are show-specific (e.g., "Friends") clues in their database, but there is no official "Friends" category and no guarantee of regular coverage.
+You would have to search/filter question text for "Friends" or specific characters.

 - **TriviaAPI (triviaapi.com):**
   Previously offered category options, but as of 2024, not very stable or rich in themed content.